"Thank you for this wonderful program which gives my students opportunities they would not otherwise have!"

 After training, docents are asked to make a two-year, minimum 40 hour per year volunteer commitment to the Laguna Foundation.
 During that time, docents are expected to participate in elementary school classroom and field trips each school season, Fall and Spring.
 Because the program is focused around the classroom, and school year, it requires that docents be able to schedule during school hours (7:30-2:30), Tuesday through Friday.
 Once trained, some docents are interested in leading community hikes and additional training is provided for those education events.
 Other volunteer opportunities are also available.

-Orientation Events for Learning Laguna docent training...are a great way to see if this training program is right for you.
+Orientation for Learning Laguna docent training.is a great way to see if this training program is right for you.
 Join us for an informative overview of the Laguna de Santa Rosa, the Laguna Foundation, the Learning Laguna program, plus some fun with a couple of the classroom activities on Thursday, February 20, 2014 from 6:00-7:30 PM in Great Blue Heron Hall at the Laguna Environmental Center (900 Sanford Road, Santa Rosa)

 The Laguna Guides training program is also taught by experts during lively classes focused on the Laguna.
 Instead, this course prepares volunteers to lead activities and tours at the Laguna Environmental Center, public walks on the Laguna Trail and other sites, plus how to "manage" Great Blue Heron Hall during public education and special events, including site rentals.
 This training course occurs on 4 Thursday evenings and 3 Saturday mornings in June.
 Laguna Guides volunteer year-round, primarily on evenings and weekends.
 The course fee is $75.00 and the Foundation asks for a monthly commitment of 3-10 hours.
 See the Laguna Guides training application here.
 See the the 2013 Laguna Guides training schedule here.
 The next training for Laguna Guides will take place in the fall of 2014.

 We invite you to join us!